During the last month there were some news related to SAP security that I would like to cover.

-We also created an XXE Scanner which helps to exploit XXE issues but it is still at the pre-beta stage and will be published soon.
+We also created an XXE Scanner.
+It helps to exploit XXE issues but is still at the pre-beta stage.
+The details will be published soon.

-3. Defcon presentation about reversing SAP DIAG by Martin Gallo
+3. DEFCON presentation on reversing SAP DIAG by Martin Gallo

 4. Remote command injection in SAP

-As you already know, in the middle of every month SAP publishes a list of acknowledgements to security researchers who find vulnerabilities in SAP products.
-The researchers can publish details of vulnerabilities on their websites 3 months later so that the companies which care about their security have time to patch them.
+As you already know, in the middle of every month SAP publishes a list of the acknowledgements to security researchers who found vulnerabilities in SAP products.
+The researchers can publish details of vulnerabilities on their websites 3 months later so that the companies that care about their security have time to patch them.

-The guys from Context IS published detailed information about command injection in SAP HostControl service.
-And they say that “The vulnerability allows for 100% reliable full code execution as the SAP administrator from an unauthenticated perspective”.
+The guys from Context IS published the detailed information about the command injection in SAP HostControl service.
+It was said that “The vulnerability allows for 100% reliable full code execution as the SAP administrator from an unauthenticated perspective”.

-The thing is that using a SOAP request to SAP HostControl service with GetDatabaseStatus, which can be done anonymously for default configuration (however there are configuration parameters that can disable this function and many others), it is possible to inject a command that will be executed by a command line application dbmsrv.exe which in its turn calls dbmcli.exe.
-It means that it is possible to execute any OS command remotely.
+It is possible to use a SOAP request to the SAP HostControl service with GetDatabaseStatus, which can be done anonymously for default configuration (however there are configuration parameters that can disable this function and many others).
+This way you can inject a command that will be executed by a command line application dbmsrv.exe which in its turn calls dbmcli.exe.
+It means that any OS command can be executed remotely.

-The most interesting thing is that (as we said before in our “SAP Security In Figures” whitepaper) this service is exposed to the Internet by many companies.
-Speaking about numbers, 10% companies that use SAP worldwide expose SAP HostControl service to the Internet.
-I think you can imagine what can be done to those companies if cybercriminals will use this hole.
+The most interesting thing is that (as we said before in our “SAP Security In Figures” whitepaper) this service is exposed on the Internet by about 10% of the companies that use SAP.
+I think you can imagine what can be done to those companies if cybercriminals will use this loophole.

 As for defense, this issue can be patched by SAP Security Note 1341333.
-However, to prevent similar attacks and information disclosure issues in SAP Hostcontrol, it is better to configure the option service/protectedwebmethods = SDEFAULT.
-It will help to protect the service from some methods which should be protected from remote calls.
+However, to prevent similar attacks and information disclosure issues in SAP HostControl, it is better to configure the option service/protectedwebmethods = SDEFAULT.
+It can help to protect the service which should be protected from remote calls.
 Other details can be found here.
-After that, it is better to test for remote commands by an automated tool like ERPScan:
+It is also better to test for remote commands by an automated tool like ERPScan:

 5. ZDI’s remote code execution in SAP Crystal Reports and SAP BusinessObjects

-ZDI published details about 2 vulnerabilities in SAP Crystal Reports and SAP BusinessObjects.
+ZDI published the details of about 2 vulnerabilities in SAP Crystal Reports and SAP BusinessObjects.
 As it the original source says, “This vulnerability allows remote attackers to execute arbitrary code on vulnerable installations of SAP Crystal Reports.
 Authentication is not required to exploit this vulnerability”.
-The vulnerability is closed by SAP and exploitation seems a little bit harder because the service listens random port, so an attacker would need to fingerprint it before.
-As for the second vulnerability in SAP Business Objects FI-CO, the user interaction is needed for exploitation.
-The CVSSv2 is 7.5 and the patch can be downloaded from here.
+The vulnerability is patched by SAP and exploitation seems a little bit harder because the service listens to random port, so an attacker needs to fingerprint it before.
+As for the second vulnerability in SAP Business Objects FI-CO, the explotation requires the user interaction.
+The CVSS v 2 is 7.5 and the patch can be downloaded here.

 6. August security updates

-New security updates have been released with 8 acknowledgements to security researchers.
-Detailed info about this update will be published in the next post.
+New security updates were released with 8 acknowledgements to security researchers.
+The detailed information about this update will be published in the next post.